yaritaft/minesweeper_tsed/README.md

 #### Framework

-TSED was selected because of it's lightweightness, it's decorators and it's native object oriented concepts such as injecting services.
+TSED was selected because of it's lightweightness, its decorators and its native object oriented concepts such as injecting services.

 #### Deployment